-The overall rate of CaSL was 4.9% in Q4 2016-17, 0.7 percentage points higher (worse) than in Q4 2015-16.
+The overall rate of CaSL was 4.9% in Q4 2016-17, 1.6 percentage point lower than the previous quarter and 0.7 percentage points higher than in Q4 2015-16.
 Chiltern Railways achieved the lowest (best) score, with 1.2%, a 0.3 percentage point increase.

-GTR, with an overall score of 6.4%, had the largest increase, 1.3 percentage points, and the worst level of services cancelled or late.
+GTR, with an overall score of 6.4%, had the largest increase, 1.3 percentage point, and the worst level of services cancelled or late.
 Most of the increase relates to train crew issues, resulting in the services being delayed or cancelled.